alexteghipco/CTPerfusionPipeline/README.md

 * MATLAB (for running the pipeline)
 * SPM12 (for co-registration, normalization)
 * FSL (for bet)
+* NiiStat and some matlab code from freesurfer is optional for organizing atlas-based perfusion measures (needed for MatFilesFromNativeSpaceImageAndAtlas.m)

 ## Summary

 See documentation for full pipeline details.
 The two sets of images will be co-registered, then normalized.
 Using the resulting transforms, an atlas (e.g., JHU atlas) will be brought into native space.
-You can then use scalar_atlas.m and MatFilesFromNativeSpaceImageAndAtlas.m to extract perfusion measures within each ROI of the atlas.
+You can then use scalar_atlas.m and MatFilesFromNativeSpaceImageAndAtlas.m to extract perfusion measures within each ROI of the atlas and generate global mean scaled and global scaled images that are organized within a .mat structure.

 ## Methods overview